whatSocks/nit/README.md

 Actually, no. That was a joke.
 I couldn't sleep so I made this.

+if you haven't done so already, `brew install coreutils`.

-place the sh file in a git repo, make sure your local db is turned on, and press `sh make_cyp.sh`.
+place the sh file in a git repo, make sure your local db is turned on, and press the `sh make_cyp.sh` button on your keybpard.

 That'll create some Neo4j .cyp that will pump your git commit and author logs into your local db via the neo4j-shell.